This Baubax 2.0 review will teach you everything you need to know to determine if this is the perfect travel jacket for you.

 There’s an attachable key leash that can fastened inside either side pocket.
 This is a really handy way to keep track of keys whenever you’re wearing the jacket.

-Beyond the pockets there are a number of accessories that come along with the jacket.
+Beyond the pockets, the BauBax 2.0 has a number of accessories that come along with the jacket.
 When deflated, you can roll each of them up and keep them all inside the interior pockets.

 Inflatable neck pillow that fits inside the hood.
 Just fold it up and keep it inside when you’re not using it.
 I found it very easy to blow up and to deflate when finished.